OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 **[coming soon]** SPA module inside DNN 9.x.

 # Description
-To handle an Angular 6 project with DNN you need 2 different project:
+To Develop Angular 6 project with DNN you need 2 different project:
 1. Angular CLI project
 2. DNN module that host your angular (this project)